Mark D’Antonio, Zondits staff, 6/14/2022

 When I lost my house in the Santa Rosa Tubbs Fire in 2017, I decided to replace my BMW sedan.
 It had a fair amount of heat and smoke damage, and I didn’t want a daily reminder of what we went through.
 As a research consultant, I had worked on an EV charging study in Virginia and talked with the EV owners.
 During those years, I cataloged some pros/cons of owning an electric car.
 I started my car search in 2018 and leased a BMW i3.
 A college friend had leased one a few years prior and I always enjoyed the big windshield, the modern look and feel, it was quiet, fairly comfortable, and of course the best of all was the acceleration.

 The BMW i3 I leased had a gasoline back up, which made me feel “safe” as it related to range anxiety, however, over time I learned it was insufficient and still required frequent stopping because the tank was so small.
-Additionally, the generator couldn’t recharge the batteries fast enough when accelerating up step hills and would max out at about 45 miles per hour.
+Additionally, the generator couldn’t recharge the batteries fast enough when accelerating up steep hills and would max out at about 45 miles per hour.
 At first, I thought the car was defective, but read up on the issue and learned that was the downfall of a generator to battery system.
 I tried to avoid this as I basically became a road hazard on certain highways.
 During the time I leased the i3, the Oakland A’s had given us season tickets (thank you Dave Kaval) and so we were making a lot of 150-mile trips from our home in Aptos to the Oakland stadium.
 It was through those routine trips that I better understood the capacity and charging network challenges.
 I kept the i3 for the duration of the lease and returned it to the dealership as the cost of ownership was far beyond what I felt it was worth.

 For a couple years I went back to driving my family car, a BMW X5.
 Being someone who genuinely attributed losing my home to climate change, I felt that continuing to drive a V8 model car conflicted with my values of caring about the environment and lowering my carbon footprint.
 For about 10 months I searched weekly online for an electric car and found a local seller that was offering the car of my choice, a used Model S Tesla.